laudukang/lau/README.txt

-hello
+Hello

-when i meet you
+When I meet you

+When I miss you

 laudukang